Biden tests positive for COVID-19, has 'very mild symptoms'

 And after more than two years and over a million deaths in the U.S., the virus is still killing an average of 353 people a day in the U.S., according to the Centers for Disease Control and Prevention.
 The unvaccinated are at far greater risk, more than two times more likely to test positive and nine times more likely to die from the virus than those who have received at least a primary dose of the vaccines, according to the public health agency.

 The White House has faced a flurry of questions about COVID-19 protocols surrounding the president.
-The spring Washington outbreak came weeks after the Centers for Disease Control and Prevention eased face-covering guidance in most of the U.S.
+The spring Washington outbreak came weeks after the CDC eased face-covering guidance in most of the U.S.

-As the virus crept closer to Biden, then-White House press secretary Jen Psaki said Biden believed it to be “vitally important to him, to his presidency, to the American people,” to travel and continue to host large events.

-She added of Biden, “Just like many Americans, he makes risk assessments.”

 The highly transmissible omicron variant is the dominant strain in the U.S., but scientists say it poses a lower risk for severe illness to those who are up to date on their vaccinations.
 The BA.5 sub-strain, believed to be even more contagious, now makes up more than 65% of U.S. cases.